 And when you’re sure you’re ready to go forward…

-Because nothing turns agents and editors off like typos and sloppy grammar when it’s not an intrinsic part of the story.
-Editorial bobbles take people out of the “read” and distract from your brilliant work.
-And no matter how careful a writer you are, or how many times you spellcheck, nothing beats a copyediting expert, human eye to query when something seems awry in the text.
+It's not a must-do, but editorial bobbles take people out of the “read” and distract from your brilliant work.
+And no matter how careful a writer you are, or how many times you spell-check, nothing beats a copyediting expert, human eye to query when something seems awry in the text.

 How do you get your novel published?
 Again, there's no easy answer.
 But doing what you can to network, hone your craft and make sure your novel is in tip-top shape will give you something to do while you’re waiting for agents and editors to take notice of your own personal, passion-driven magnum opus.